Mercia: Early history

 Mercia's exact evolution at the start of the Anglo-Saxon era remains more obscure than that of Northumbria, Kent, or even Wessex.
-Mercia developed an effective political structure and adopted Christianity later than the other kingdoms.
+Mercia developed an effective political structure and was Christianised later than the other kingdoms.
 Archaeological surveys show that Angles settled the lands north of the River Thames by the 6th century.
-The name "Mercia" is Old English for "boundary folk" (see Welsh Marches), and the traditional interpretation is that the kingdom originated along the frontier between the native Welsh and the Anglo-Saxon invaders.
+The name "Mercia" is Mercian Old English for "boundary folk" (see Welsh Marches), and the traditional interpretation is that the kingdom originated along the frontier between the native Brythonic Speaking Romano-British Welsh and the Anglo-Saxon invaders.
 However, Peter Hunter Blair argued an alternative interpretation: that they emerged along the frontier between Northumbria and the inhabitants of the Trent river valley.

 Although its earliest boundaries remain obscure, a general agreement persists that the territory that was called "the first of the Mercians" in the Tribal Hidage covered much of south Derbyshire, Leicestershire, Nottinghamshire, Northamptonshire, Staffordshire and northern Warwickshire.

 The earliest person named in any records as a king of Mercia is Creoda, said to have been the great-grandson of Icel.
 Coming to power around 584, he built a fortress at Tamworth which became the seat of Mercia's kings.
 His son Pybba succeeded him in 593.
 Cearl, a kinsman of Creoda, followed Pybba in 606; in 615, Cearl gave his daughter Cwenburga in marriage to Edwin, king of Deira, whom he had sheltered while he was an exiled prince.

 The Mercian kings were the only Anglo-Saxon Heptarchy ruling house known to claim a direct family link with a pre-migration Continental Germanic monarchy.